 Fort Massachusetts Memorialized

 There is no other historic site in the Northern Berkshires more worthy of preservation than that of the site of Fort Massachusetts.
-The first English settlers in this area were the soldiers and their families from the fort, and they helped to clear the way for further European settlement into this region.
+The first British Settlers in this area were the soldiers and their families from the fort, and they helped to clear the way for further European settlement into this region.

 For a Fort Massachusetts Monument––160 Years Ago

 Below is an article from the local newspaper, The North Adams Transcript, dated 1896.